KNONK

 I Kissed a Girl and I Liked it

 This is a zine I made in 2018 with drawings, writings and collage.
-If you like it, there's a print ready download available on my Buy me a Coffee, free of charge (you have an opportunity to tip, and I think it will ask for your email but you're not signing up to anything).
+If you would like a hard copy, there's a print ready download available on my Buy me a Coffee, free of charge.
 There's also a poster.

 Back to front page.